 - Contact an Uber, accident lawyer.

 In the days and weeks after the accident, you should also keep a record of any expenses related to your injuries and continue to take pictures of your injuries as they visibly change.
-Your Uber accident lawyer will be able to advise you on the post-accident process.
+Your personal injury lawyer will be able to advise you on the post-accident process.

 Consult with an Uber Accident Lawyer in Kennesaw, Georgia

 Hiring an Uber accident lawyer in Kennesaw, Georgia, is your best defense and will ensure you get the maximum amount of compensation you’re legally entitled to if you’ve been involved in a rideshare accident.
-Reach out to the accident lawyers at The Weinstein Firm to discuss your legal options.
+Call the accident lawyers at The Weinstein Firm to discuss your legal options.